 On December 4, 2011, GRNMS designated the first area devoted to scientific research on the continental shelf of the US southeastern coast.
 This decision, reached after the conclusion of a formal public scoping process in 2008 and a final review and commenting period in 2010, was based on much of our analyses and the database of sanctuary resources we developed.
 Under the new regulation, the southern third of the sanctuary is now a research area where scientists will be able to study the impact of human activities on the sanctuary's marine resources.
 Fishing and diving are prohibited, but vessels are allowed to travel across the area.

-Related Region of Study: Georgia
+Related Regions of Study: Atlantic Ocean, Atlantic Seaboard, Georgia

 Science for Coastal Ecosystem Management (Biogeographic Assessment)